unik-name/help-unikname/docs/4-key-concepts/what-is-unikname-user-rewarding-system.md

 ## Rewards and redeems cannot be falsified

-Unikname Rewarding System is designed and based on the <brand name="uns"/> blockchain and the next-gen authentication protocol, ensuring that rewards and redeems of UNS tokens can not be counterfeit.
+Unikname Rewarding System is designed and based on the <brand name="uns"/> blockchain and the next-gen authentication protocol, ensuring that rewards and redeems of UNIK tokens can not be counterfeit.

 ## The user privacy is secured